About the Center

 For Researchers:

-The seventh annual Freedom of Information Research Competition, sponsored by the National Freedom of Information Coalition and University of Florida Joseph L. Brechner Freedom of Information Project, is under way (proposals were due June 5, 2025).
+The eighth annual Freedom of Information Research Competition, sponsored by the National Freedom of Information Coalition and University of Florida Joseph L. Brechner Freedom of Information Project, honors excellent research in access to government information.

-The top three papers will earn cash prizes and will be published (if the author desires) in the online Journal of Civic Information, published by the University of Florida’s Brechner Freedom of Information Project.
+The top three papers will earn cash prizes ($1,000 for first, $600 for second, and $400 for third) and will be published (if the author desires) in the online Journal of Civic Information, published by the University of Florida’s Brechner Freedom of Information Project.

 Proposals may encompass any research methodological approach (legal, survey, experimental, content analysis, etc.), and should provide insights of practical value for those who work day-to-day in access to government information.
 Topics can include anything regarding FOI, such as access to public records, court transparency, open meetings, access to public employees, open data, and other related matters.
 Proposals should focus on civic information at the state/local levels, but topics regarding U.S. FOIA and international access also will be considered if they have relevancy or application to state coalitions for open government (e.g., the spreading of the “Glomar response” from federal agencies to state/local agencies, or the effects of technology or policies on agency transparency in a federal agency or other country that can be applied to any government agency).
 Because the primary purpose of the Journal is to furnish actionable information to professionals, an article’s usefulness to a lay audience will weigh in the publication decision; we encourage authors to consider audience accessibility in decisions of presentation style and depth of treatment.

-Winners of the 2024 NFOIC-Brechner Freedom of Information Research Competition presented their findings at the Nov.
-14, 2024, National Freedom of Information Coalition online summit.
+Winners of the 2025 NFOIC-Brechner Freedom of Information Research Competition presented their findings at the March 15-17, 2026, Sunshine Fest conference in Washington, D.C.

 For advocates:

-National FOIA Hall of Fame nominations due Sept.
-1
+2026 National FOIA Hall of Fame inductees honored

-The Brechner Freedom of Information Project is accepting nominations for the next inductees to the National FOIA Hall of Fame.
+The Brechner Freedom of Information Project inducted 16 new members into the National FOIA Hall of Fame March 15-17, 2026, in Washington, D.C.